Museo Parque de Bombas: History

 The structure housing the museum was built in 1881, as the main exhibit pavilion for the 1882 Exhibition Trade Fair.
 A Spanish Army soldier, Lt.
 Colonel Maximo de Meana y Guridi who was also a trained architect, was commissioned in Puerto Rico at the time.
 The Madrid-based central government assigned Meana the task of designing and constructing the building.
 The building was unveiled during the 1882 Ponce Fair.
 The Fair's participants used the building as its main pavilion.
 The first brigade of firemen to work in the building were stationed there on 2 February 1883.

 The station continued to serve the city of Ponce until 1990, ending its 108-year history as an active fire station.
 On that year, the station's fire-fighting duties were transferred to the more spacious fire station at Calle Cristina and Calle Mayor streets, and the building was officially converted into a fire-fighting museum.
 The restoration of the building into a museum took place under the guidance of Pablo Ojeda O'Neill, an experienced local museum curator.
-Restoration cost was $140,000 USD.
+Restoration cost was US$140,000.
 Nowadays, a photo of the 1883 firefighters hangs on the walls of Museo Parque de Bombas.
 In 1983, the 100th anniversary of the brigade's victory over the infamous fire was commemorated at the station.
 Various artifacts used by the 1882 fire brigade are on display at the museum.
 Among these are some artifacts used to combat the 1899 "El Polvorín" fire.
 There are also artifacts of historical significance.
 Even before its 1990 closure, the station had already become a major tourist attraction, and some of the firemen would give visitors free station tours voluntarily when they were not attending to emergencies.
 The Ponce firefighters' museum is still known generally as Parque de Bombas and, according to some estimates, it is one of Ponce's most visited tourist attractions.